Concerns and controversies at the 2010 Commonwealth Games: Fear of a dengue outbreak

-Illness
+Water related Illness

 Many swimmers were reported to have fallen ill.
-Initially, concerns were raised over the quality of water in the swimming pools of the SPM Complex.
+Initially, concerns were raised over the quality of water in the swimming pools of the SPM Swimming Pool Complex.
 It was said that more than 20 percent of the English team's swimmers – about eight to 10 competitors – had been struck down with a stomach virus.
 The Australian team also reported that at least six of its swimmers had been sick, including Andrew Lauterstein, who had to withdraw from the 50-meter butterfly.
 Commonwealth Games Federation president Mike Fennell said officials would conduct tests to make sure the pools were not the source of the illness.
 "If there is something unsafe, you cannot swim in that water.
 It is a matter we have to deal with a great deal of urgency," he said.

 However, other competing teams, including South Africa, reported no such illness.
 Daily water quality tests were being carried out on the water of the pools, as mandated by the event standards.
 Additional tests were ordered after news of the illnesses, but they also did not find anything amiss.
 The Australian team's chief doctor, Peter Harcourt, ruled that the "chances of the [Delhi] pool being the cause of the problem is very remote" and praised the hygiene and food quality in the Delhi Games Village.
 He suggested that it could be a common case of Traveler's diarrhea (locally called Delhi belly), or the Australian swimmers could have contracted the stomach virus during their training camp in Kuala Lumpur, Malaysia.
 English Olympic and Commonwealth gold-medalist swimmer Rebecca Adlington said that the water quality was absolutely fine.